Destruction of the Church of the Holy Sepulchre: European reaction

-When the news reached Europe, Christians were horrified; Pope Sergius IV sent a circular letter to all churches, calling for a holy fight in the Middle East, and expulsion of Muslims from the Holy land.
+When the news reached Europe, Christians were horrified; Pope Sergius IV sent a circular letter to all churches, calling for a holy fight in the Middle East, and expulsion of Muslims from the Holy Land.
 The events would later be recalled by Pope Urban II, in his preaching for the Crusade at Clermont.
-Although the crusades happened almost a century after the desecration (and were caused by various other complex political intrigues), it was still very much in the public mind as a cause.
+Although the crusades happened almost a century after the desecration (and were motivated by various other complex political intrigues), with the church rebuilt and pilgrimages from Europe resuming during that period, it was still very much in the public mind as a cause.
 It was considered so by William of Tyre.

-Adémar de Chabannes wrote about the events, drawing associations between Al-Hakim (who founded the Druze faith and self-proclaimed himself to be the Mahdi) and the Antichrist, blaming the Jews for inspiring his desecration of the Holy Sepulchre.
-Rodulfus Glaber also wrote, circa 1040, a history of the events blaming French Jews from Orléans, claiming that they had sent a message to the Caliph via a pilgrim disguised as a Jew.
-The message was said to have been hidden inside a hollow staff, and urged the Caliph to destroy the sepulchre lest Christians take over his empire otherwise.
+Adémar de Chabannes wrote about the events, drawing associations between Al-Hakim (who is considered important to the Druze faith and self-proclaimed himself to be the representative of the Mahdi) and the Antichrist, blaming the Jews for inspiring his desecration of the Holy Sepulchre.
+Rodulfus Glaber also wrote, circa 1040, a history of the events blaming French Jews from Orléans, claiming that they had sent a message to the caliph via a Jew disguised as a pilgrim.
+The message was said to have been hidden inside a hollow staff, and urged the caliph to destroy the sepulchre lest Christians take over his empire otherwise.
 Rodulfus portrayed Al-Hakim as gullible, and firmly cast blame on the Jews.
-This led to outbreaks of antisemitism and violence against Jews across Europe; Robert II of France ordered forced conversions, and the Holy Roman Emperor Henry II expelled Jews from Mainz, condemning Judaism as heresy.
+This led to outbreaks of antisemitism and violence against Jews across Europe; King Robert II of France ordered forced conversions, and the Holy Roman Emperor Henry II expelled Jews from Mainz, condemning Judaism as heresy.